jesuscc1993/python-scripts/symlinks/readme.md

         "src": str,
         "dest": str,
-        "expand": bool, // create folder if it does not exist (default: true) "file": bool // is link a file? (default: false) }
+        "expand": bool, // create folder if it does not exist (default: true) "isFile": bool // is link a file? (default: false) }
     ]
   }